 We all strive to do the very best we can to develop deep capability in our chosen professions.
 We also sometimes have to dig deep to keep the motivation and belief that our contribution is valued and our legacy provides long term sustainable contribution to our chosen discipline.

-I recently had the good fortune to work with someone who in spite of his age and in spite of circumstance (business model) still shows real joy and fun in what he does.
-He was able to deliver wisdom, advice and stories of sheer joy of his work and accomplishments.
+I recently had the good fortune to work with someone who despite his age and despite circumstance (business model) still shows real joy and fun in what he does.
+He was able to deliver wisdom, advice and stories of the sheer joy of his work and accomplishments.

-A confession.
-I was so chuffed to be asked to do this and “we” had absolutely no rehearsal prior and never played together.
+I was so chuffed to have been asked to do this and “we” had no rehearsal prior.
 It was the first time I used that kit in about 5 years!
 But it was music to my ears.

 But what did this teach me?
-A team of professionals (in this instance semi-pro in my case) that all understood the part they played in the execution; their role, their responsibility, their contribution and collaboration and support all danced (played) to the same tune and pulled off an immediate and fun accomplishment.
+A team of professionals (in this instance retired semi-pro in my case) all understood the part they played in the execution; their role, their responsibility, their contribution and collaboration to support all dancing to the same tune and pulled off an immediate and fun accomplishment.
 At no point did any of us doubt that the other wouldn’t do their job, deliver their part to time and beat and be there for the other.
 Changes as the cords and music suggested, delivered our parts as expected.

 Herbie’s stories made me reflect on how I view my career.
-My contribution, my legacy and what it is that keeps me motivated irrespective of the challenges and demands that our modern work cadence places upon us.
+My contribution, my legacy and what it is that keeps motivated irrespective of the challenges and demands that our modern work cadence places upon us.
 Is it creating beautiful music or wonderful stories!
 Dare I say, workable, sustainable solutions and real value.

-So I hope you enjoy this and many thanks to Nik for providing me the opportunity to listen, learn and revisit my drumming skills for such an iconic and wonderful piece of music under the instruction of a one of the world’s greatest bass player ever.
-Thanks Herbie.
+So I hope you enjoyed this and many thanks to Nik for providing me with the opportunity to listen, learn and revisit my drumming skills for such an iconic and wonderful piece of music under the instruction of a one of the world’s greatest bass player ever.
+Thanks, Herbie.